On this page

 Public records are usually published by a mix of local and state sources.
 The exact source depends on the record type.

-- County court systems often publish case indexes and filing details.
+- County court systems often publish case indexes and filing details — including divorce filings, which are civil court matters in every state.

 - Sheriff offices and county jails may publish booking or inmate information.

-- State agencies sometimes provide broader guidance or centralized access.
+- State agencies sometimes provide broader guidance or centralized access — state vital records offices hold marriage and divorce indexes for most states.

 - Obituary and memorial sources often provide the easiest path for death-related searches.